marciofrayze/segunda.tech-elmstatic/_pages/about.md

 ### Elm
 Although I have not used it in any major project, I am a big fan of this language and its community.

+### Elixir
+I'm still new to this language, but I'm currently studying it through the book <a href="https://pragprog.com/titles/phoenix14/programming-phoenix-1-4" target=_blank>Programming Phoenix</a>.

 ### Haskell
 I'm new to this language, but I admire the ideas and conceptions behind it.
 Studying it has helped me better understand the functional paradigm and have helped me become a better programmer in general.